 - Brown University: 2050-2330

 The public universities have their average scores marked lower than the private institutions.
-The SAT scores averages of the public universities of North east, Midwest, South and West give the test takers a platform for admission.
-These SAT scores average is a benchmark for future enrollment of students in the graduate programs.
+The scores of the public universities of North east, Midwest, South and West give the test takers a platform for admission.
+It is a benchmark for future enrollment of students in the graduate programs.
 It serves the purpose of measuring the college-readiness of a student.

-The private universities are in good demand by fresh students, ready with their SAT report sheet for their admission.
+The private universities are in good demand by fresh students, ready with their test report sheet for their admission.
 The private schools impart world class tutoring in their courses.
-The SAT scores average of the private university of North East, Midwest, South and West are comparatively higher than the public universities.
-However, you must keep in mind that all your curriculum activities, GPA, etc., are considered along with your SAT result, before admitting you in their courses.
+The average scores of the private university of North East, Midwest, South and West are comparatively higher than the public universities.
+However, you must keep in mind that all your curriculum activities, GPA, etc., are considered along with your examination result, before admitting you in their courses.

-The main purpose of the College Board to come up with the idea of SAT scores average is to enable the students to enjoy access to a superior level of education.
+The main purpose of the College Board to come up with the idea of average scores is to enable the students to enjoy access to a superior level of education.
 Most of the times, you may not be ready to face the upcoming courses in college.
-With the introduction of the SAT scores average, the secondary school teachers equip you with necessary skills for improving your college-readiness.
+With the introduction of this, the secondary school teachers equip you with necessary skills for improving your college-readiness.
 You can get a gist of your capability when your average scores are compared with that of the other candidates.
 It is on this basis that you will get your admission and follow your career goals accordingly.